AI Team OS

 "Here are 3 proposals from Upwork developers.
 Tell me who to hire and why. [paste proposals]"

-Manage the Build
+Step 6: Manage the Build

 Use your agent as a project manager throughout the build.
 Check deliverables, flag gaps, draft feedback — without needing to understand the code yourself.